-Make a USB Bootable KALI Linux
+Create a USB Bootable KALI Linux with Persistence

 How to Effortlessly Make a USB Bootable KALI Linux flash drive with persistence using YUMI from within Windows.
 KALI is based on Debian Linux.
 It was designed to be a distribution that is focused purely on penetration testing.
 As a result, it comes packed with tons of useful security tools including network analyzers, password crackers, wireless tools and fuzzers.

-USB Bootable KALI Linux with Persistence
+KALI Linux Bootable USB with Persistence

 USB Bootable Kali Linux running from a flash drive

-Distribution Website: Project Home Page
+Distribution Website: Kali Linux Project Page

 Persistent Feature: Yes